urbit/docs.urbit.org/content/courses/app-school/1-arvo.md

 the same fundamental role as on an ordinary OS.
 In Arvo, very little of its data is actually stored in Clay.
 The vast majority is just in the state of Gall agents and vanes.
-For example, none of the chat messages, notebooks, etc, in the Groups app exist in Clay - they're all in the state of the `%graph-store` agent.
+For example, none of the chat messages, notebooks, etc, in the Tlon app exist in Clay - they're all in the state of the `%channels` agent.
 For the most part, Clay just stores source code.

 Clay has a few unique features—it's a typed filesystem, with all file types